Record rainfall, triple-digit winds, hundreds of mudslides. Here's California's storm by the numbers

-LOS ANGELES — The slow-moving atmospheric river still battering California on Tuesday unleashed record rainfall, triple-digit winds and hundreds of mudslides.
+LOS ANGELES — The slow-moving atmospheric river that was finally moving out of California on Wednesday unleashed record rainfall, triple-digit winds and hundreds of mudslides.

 Here is the historic storm by the numbers: